HarrisMBrad/HarrisMBrad/README.md

 03/09/2021 - A start up template with a mailchimp to find out more.
 Has a bounce feature and signin alert dialog.
 JavaScript, React.

+#HarrisMBrad - Tweeter Sweeter App | https://harrismbrad.github.io/sweeter-tweeter/
+03/15/2021 - Useres select their mood in colors to then use in choosing a quotable quote.
+The user can then share this quote with author notation on their Twitter account.
+JavaScript, React

 ================

 #SKILLS: